 This post focuses on the reasons why Nokia failed after enjoying unrivaled dominance in the mobile segment for several years.
 The ferocious and mighty telecom giant Nokia was well known for its products' hardware and battery life.
 For years, it was the talk of the town.
 User satisfaction with Nokia’s mobiles was globally recognized.
-The company launched the first internet-enabled phone in 1996 and by the start of the millennium, Nokia had launched a touch-screen mobile prototype as well.
+The company launched the first internet-enabled phone in 1996 and by the start of the millennium, Nokia also released a touch-screen mobile prototype.

 This was the start of a revolution in the mobile phone industry.
 The Finnish giant was the largest cell phone maker in 1998.
 Nokia overtook Motorola, a move that was hard to predict.
 So what exactly happened if all was going well?
 It wasn’t a single factor but a myriad of reasons, most of which resulted from Nokia's resistance to change.

 Nokia failed to take advantage of the Android bandwagon.
 When mobile phone manufacturers were busy improving and working on their smartphones, Nokia remained stubborn.
 Samsung soon launched its Android-based range of phones that were cost-effective and user-friendly.
 Nokia's management was under the impression that people wouldn’t accept touch screen phones and would continue with the QWERTY keypad layout.

 This misapprehension was the start of its downfall.
 Nokia never considered Android as an advancement and neither wanted to adopt the Android operating system.
 After realizing the market trends, Nokia introduced its Symbian operating system.
 However, it was too late by then with Apple and Samsung having cemented their positions.
 It was difficult for the Symbian operating system to make any inroads.
 This is the biggest reason behind Nokia's downfall.